Updated: Feb 10

 Most people are familiar with their credit report from providers like Equifax or Experian.
-These reports are used in many industries to determine your credit risk, verify your identity, or to provide data for background checks.
+These reports are used by many industries to determine your credit risk, verify your identity, or to provide data for background checks.
 But there is one report on your financial history that you may not be familiar with, the CLUE report.

 CLUE stands for "Comprehensive Loss Underwriting Exchange".
-Automobile and home insurance providers feed data about your personal claim history into this massive shared database including:
+Automobile and home insurance providers feed data about your personal claim history into this shared database including:

 Date of loss

 This historical data follows you for seven years, and provides Automobile and Property & Casualty insurance companies valuable information on your claim risk.
 This can be used to set your new policy and renewal premium rates.
 The information can also be used by insurance companies to deny you a new policy, or drop coverage altogether!

 It is important to note that CLUE also tracks historical claim data around individual properties as well.
 This is another way insurance companies use CLUE data for assessing risk when writing policies.
 It's not just about your personal history, it's also your home's!

 According to Kiplinger, in a study conducted by the California Insurance department, 25% of insurance companies refused to renew policies of customers who made one to two non-water damage claims in a three year period, and 32% refused renewals for customers who made one to two water damage claims within the same period.

 When living in a multi-family high rise, your most likely insurance claim will be for water damage from a leak, which usually originates from an apartment above.
 Such claims are insidious as they are completely unavoidable by the policyholder.
 Aging risers, old appliances and fixtures, and clogged HVAC condensation lines in other apartments are ticking time bombs to their neighboring units below.